TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_Value.md

 It then becomes the job of senior and upper-middle ~~management~~ leadership to review the estimates people are making, check their evidence and confidence levels, and arbitrate between teams where necessary.
 Organisations that have got these sorts of processes working properly seem to have settled on a quarterly cadence, re-evaluating objectives every three months or so.
 They also manage "trees" of sub-Objectives that align with the North-Star one, too.

-It's all a bit easier to plan if "upstream" teams think of the "downstream" ones as "their customers", too.
+As mentioned, planning is easier if "upstream" teams think of the "downstream" ones as "their customers", too.

-### Products Not Projects
+## Products Not Projects

 Absolutely none of the above is possible if you're still working on Projects.
 I discussed this in [article 2](./Agile_AntiPatterns.md) - "projects" just don't work in the Digital Realm, as they require so much up-front planning about things we know nothing about yet, and prevent any of the advantages of "frictionless-ness" and "infinite possibilities" from being realised.

-Align your teams with *products*, with the value they're delivering and the customers they're delivering it to, and it all gets a lot easier (provided you can work out how to budget for it all).
+Align your teams with *products*, with the value they're delivering and the customers they're delivering it to, and it all gets a lot easier, provided you can work out how to budget for it all.
+Aligning small-a-agility with corporate budgeting, auditing etc is where the [Edge book](https://www.thoughtworks.com/en-gb/insights/books/edge) really comes into its own.

-## Unfortunately, senior management need to understand all this...
+### Unfortunately, senior management need to understand all this...

 There's a major change in thinking required for senior execs to let go - to become inspiring leaders instead of managerial plan-deliverers.
 There are engineering / CTO-Level individuals who have understood small-a-agile for long enough to represent these ideas in the boardroom, but those who represent the rest of the business are lagging behind.
 Hence the difficulty in adopting OKRs in a lot of companies.
 "I get paid my large salary to tell people what to do - if I leave it to them to decide, what am I needed for?"